atifih/Good_README_Generator/sampleReadme.md

   * [Questions](#questions)

   ## Description
-  Generates a readme file.
+  Generates a readme file for a project.

   ## Installing Dependencies
   npm i

   ## Usage
-  Please see readme screenshots and descriptions for further details.
+  Please see screenshots in the associated README.md file.